MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Results on AMOS 2022 Dataset.}~We present the quantitative outcomes of our experiments on the AMOS 2022 Dataset~Table \ref{tab:amos}, comparing our proposed MaskSAM against the segmentation methods which are widely used and well-recognized in the community, including convolution-based methods (nnUNet~\cite{isensee2019automated}), transformer-based methods (UNETR~\cite{hatamizadeh2022unetr}, SwinUNETR~\cite{hatamizadeh2021swin}, and nnFormer~\cite{zhou2021nnformer}).
+\textbf{Results on AMOS 2022 Dataset.}~We present the quantitative outcomes of our experiments on the AMOS 2022 Dataset~\cref{tab:amos}, comparing our proposed MaskSAM against the segmentation methods which are widely used and well-recognized in the community, including convolution-based methods~(nnUNet~\cite{isensee2019automated}), transformer-based methods~(UNETR~\cite{hatamizadeh2022unetr}, SwinUNETR~\cite{hatamizadeh2021swin}, and nnFormer~\cite{zhou2021nnformer}), and SAM-based methods~(SAM~\cite{kirillov2023segment}, MedSAM~\cite{ma2024segment}, SAMed~\cite{zhang2023customized}, and SAM3D~\cite{bui2024sam3d}).
 To fair comparison, all methods run 5-fold cross-validation without any ensembles.
 We observe that our MaskSAM outperforms all existing methods on most organs, achieving a new state-of-the-art performance in DSC.
-Specifically, it surpasses nnUNet and SwinUNETR by 2.7\% and 2.5\% in DSC, respectively.
+Meanwhile, the performance of points as the prompts are worse than boxes as the prompts.
+When utilizing the predictions from nnUNet for bounding box prompts, SAM and MedSAM exhibit decreases of 34\% and 27\%, respectively, compared to nnUNet's accuracy of 87.8\%.
+These reductions in accuracy indicate negative implications for the results.
+Specifically, MaskSAM surpasses nnUNet and SwinUNETR by 2.7\% and 2.5\% in DSC, respectively.
+MaskSAM surpasses SAMed and SAM3D by 13\% and 15\% in DSC, respectively.
 In the extremely hard AMOS 2022 dataset, our MaskSAM achieves state-of-the-art performance, which confirms the efficacy of our method.